 - Haptic Interface Technology: Haptic interfaces are mechatronic systems that modulate the physical interaction between a human and his or her tangible surroundings so that the human can act on and feel a virtual and/or remote environment.
 How can such systems vividly reproduce the perceptual experience of touching real objects and provide feedback that helps the user improve his or her motor skills?
 We seek to answer these questions by carefully studying existing technologies and inventing new haptic interfaces.

 - Teleoperation Interfaces: Commonly used in minimally invasive robotic surgery and hazardous material handling, telerobotic systems empower humans to manipulate items by remotely controlling a robot.
-How can such systems support the operator to perform tasks with skill and outcomes that are as good as (or even better than) those accomplished via direct manipulation?
+How can such systems support the operator to perform tasks with outcomes that are as good as (or even better than) those accomplished via direct manipulation?
 We work to create new ways to capture operator input, deliver haptic feedback, and otherwise augment the operator's abilities, and we systematically study how these technologies affect the operator.

 - Physical Human-Robot Interaction: To help humans in unstructured everyday environments like hospitals and homes, robots need better haptic interaction skills as well as increased social intelligence.
 We are working to discover whether and how physical human-robot interaction can benefit humanity by advancing robotic tactile perception and designing, building, and evaluating new physically interactive robots targeted at particular user populations.